kubernetes-sigs/gateway-api/geps/gep-995/index.md

 To preserve backward compatibility with previous version of the affected APIs, the `name` field for route rules should be introduced in the API as optional – i.e., end-user are not forced to add it to their existing or new route objects.

-Implementations MAY recommend the usage of the `name` field for enabling specific features, such as for supporting policy attachment targetting individual route rules, and more assertive log messages and/or status reporting that include on the name of the rule.
+Implementations MAY recommend the usage of the `name` field for enabling specific features, such as for supporting policy attachment targeting individual route rules, and more assertive log messages and/or status reporting that include on the name of the rule.
 However, because as by API design the presence of the field is optional, implementations MUST take into account that a value may sometimes not be available.
 For such cases, implementations are free to decide whether to provide the feature depending the `name` field, if the feature is not required for Core compliance, or to enable the feature relying on another method of referencing of choice.

 ### Default value